Contents

 4.2 Tier two

 This is aimed at staff who are directly caring for patients for example, community nurses, practice nurses, general hospital ward nurses, and any healthcare professional in regular contact with patients who may benefit from a ReSPECT form.
 Tier two staff are expected to have an understanding of ReSPECT and this will be covered in the CLS and ILS training.
-Staff can complete the “ReSPECT awareness” module on e-learning for healthcare (opens in new window), and do further reading, but is individuals’ choice.
+Staff can complete the “ReSPECT awareness” module on e-learning for healthcare (opens in new window), and do further reading, but it is the individual’s choice.

 4.3 Tier three